 Learn more about how an acoustic consultant can help.

-3. Construction Design
+Construction Noise Barrier Design

 The placement of windows, fire escapes, doors, easements, gutters, vents, and many attachments affect the way sound goes around a building.
 Reducing noise issues with a proper construction noise barrier will help provide an aesthetic design that works for your next project.

 Using these structures to break down the sound wave helps with any noises the freeway noise barrier does not.
 For example, sound at levels higher than the wall.